ivica-k/ivica-k.github.io/workshop/content/10-intro/_index.md

 ## Classroom-like setting

 AWS account, necessary credentials and required permissions will be provided to you.
 All cost incurred while using the resources from this workshop are associated to the AWS account provided to you.

+One or more _mentors_ are available to you - **make use** of their presence!
+Ask questions, look for guidance, explanations and similar.

 ## On your own